softek/dynamic-reverse-proxy/README.md

 The dynamic proxy object that is returned is an EventEmitter with the following events:

- - `proxyError` is passed `(error, request, response)` and is emitted when:
+ - `proxyError` is passed `(error, host, request, response)` and is emitted when:
      - A request is sent to a known host but the request could not be proxied (likely the host was unreachable).
-The host is availabe at `request.host`.
 If no handler ends the response back to the original client, `500 Internal Server Error` will be returned.
      - No host could be found to handle the request.
 In this case, the `error` will be `NOT_FOUND`.
 If no handler ends the response back to the original client, `501 Not Implemented` will be returned.

  - `registerError` is passed `(error, request, response)` and is emitted when a request is sent to `/register` but it could not be handled correctly.
 Error will be one of the following: